SamuelWiqvist/PENs-and-ABC/README.md

 # Data

-The data used can be generated from the code.
+The data used in the paper can be generated from the code.